Blog

 8. How was your order?
 Let us know 🤩

 Another way is to personalize the subject line with variables.
-Make a stronger connection by inserting your customer’s name.
-Something happens in our brain when we see our name: we sit up, pay attention, and want to know what’s inside it.
+Make a stronger connection and humanize the experience by inserting your customer’s name, your location or a support agent’s name.
+Here are some examples.

 For more best practices about great subject lines, check out How to write the best email subject lines to boost open rates from our email marketing partner, MailerLite.